-Boston Properties Inc. (BXP), the largest U.S. office real estate investment trust, reported a 4.4 percent increase in first-quarter funds from operations as revenue from rents increased.
+Boston Properties Inc. (BXP:US), the largest U.S. office real estate investment trust, reported a 4.4 percent increase in first-quarter funds from operations as revenue from rents increased.

 “The explosion of social media companies” should help Boston Properties fill pending vacancies in its San Francisco Bay Area offices, Omotayo Okusanya, an analyst at New York-based Jefferies & Co., wrote on April 23.
 The company, led by Mortimer Zuckerman, its billionaire chairman, has 18 buildings there, including four in San Francisco’s Embarcadero Center.